 Product adoption is the process of discovering and using a product, understanding its value, and becoming a regular user through habit building.
 This process involves a number of small steps that aim to convert a prospective user into a satisfied customer.
 Adoption is much more than the act of getting a customer to use your product — it’s heavily tied to the value they drive from it.

 The customer journey to full adoption follows five distinct stages as they learn about your product and decide if it’s a good fit.
-It’s important to remember that this process will be longer for different individuals, depending on where they fall on the technology adoption curve – as some people are able (or more willing) to adapt to change faster.
 The product adoption process can be broken down into five distinct stages:

 In this stage, a potential customer learns of the existence of your product.
 This stage is all about brand awareness, as your potential users and customers don’t know your product exists.
 You’re tasked with driving product awareness through whatever channels work best for your product, industry, and target persona.